jamesdanielwhitford/replit.github.io/tutorials/38-3D-rendering-with-threejs.md

 });

 ```
 The `load` method takes a few parameters: the path to the model, a callback function that will be called when the model is loaded, a loading progress callback function and an error callback function that will be called if there is an error loading the model.
-We supply the `undefined` value for the progress callback, as we don't need them for this example, although it is a nice touch in a production application to give feedback to the user.
+We supply the `undefined` value for the progress callback, as we don't need it for this example, although it is a nice touch in a production application to give feedback to the user.

 This alone won't always make a model visible on the screen.
 This is because a model may have no lighting, or the material may not be self-illuminating.
-Another problem is that the mode may be too large, or too small, to be visible from our default camera angle.
+Another problem is that the model may be too large, or too small, to be visible from our default camera angle.
 To account for these possibilities, we'll add some helper functions to add lighting and adjust the model's position and the camera position and angle.

 Let's start with adding some lighting.
 Add the following function to the `script.js` file: